 Credit risk is the risk of potential loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its cash and cash equivalents and the amount receivable from Karus, a related party.
+The Company's credit risk is primarily attributable to its cash and cash equivalents.

 The Company has assessed its exposure to credit risk on its cash and cash equivalents and has determined that such a risk is minimal.
 Most of the Company's cash is held with reputable financial institutions in Canada.
-The Company also considers the credit risk related to the amount receivable from Karus as insignificant.
-A total of \$150,000 of the amount receivable from Karus was received by KORE during April 2023.